medamineharbaoui/US-News-Articles-App/README.md

 ## **Key Features**:

-- **News Classification**: Articles are classified as either "local" or "global" based on their content.
+- **AI-Powered News Classification**: Utilizes OpenAI's GPT-4o-mini model to classify articles as "local" or "global" and extract the relevant city for local articles.
 - **City-based Filtering**: Users can filter news by their city or search for articles related to specific cities.
 - **Pagination**: Supports pagination for viewing a large number of articles.
 - **Responsive UI**: Built with **Material UI** to provide a smooth user experience.